How do I apply?

 What are the application requirements?

-Students will need to attend the two-week preparatory Musical Theatre Academy program July 15th-26th.
+Students will need to attend the two-week preparatory Academy program.

 What is the application deadline?

-We are currently accepting applications up to March 15, 2019.
-After March 15, 2019 late acceptance will be permitted if there is room in the program.
-Late fees will apply to show tickets, hotels, and airlines as they have already been purchased with group discount.
+We are currently accepting applications up to March 1.
+After this, late acceptance will be permitted if there is room in the program.
+Late fees will apply to show tickets, hotels, and airlines as they will have already been purchased with a group discount.

 Where will the students be housed during the program?